 Lost and found items are kept in the Middle School lost-and-found cupboard located in front of the Middle School Office, as well as in the PE change rooms.
 Students are encouraged to check this frequently.
-Electronics, watches, jewelry and glasses are usually kept with the Middle School secretary.
+Electronics, watches, jewelry, and glasses are usually kept with the Middle School secretary.
 Any unclaimed items are cleared from our cupboards every other week.
-We ask that student's personal items are named to ensure that if an item is misplaced it can be readily returned to the rightful owner.
+We ask that student's personal items be labeled to ensure that if an item is misplaced it can be readily returned to the rightful owner.
+Items of value that have been found will be kept at security Gate 2 overnight.